WebFreak001/D2DGame/README.md

 # D2DGame
 2D Game Engine for Ludum Dare written in D. Its similar to SFML and wraps SDL for rendering etc.

+## Documentation
+The documentation can be found at [http://d2d.webfreak.org/](http://d2d.webfreak.org/)